-Students at Western have completed university-wide questionnaires since Fall 1996, and the distribution of the questionnaires and collected data is supported by the Faculty Collective Agreement.
-Data gathered from the questionnaires serves a variety of purposes:
+Students at Western have completed university-wide questionnaires since Fall 1996, and the distribution of the questionnaires and generated results are supported by the Faculty Collective Agreement.
+Results gathered from the questionnaires serves a variety of purposes:

 The Your Feedback systems draws its information about instructor assignments and course end dates from PeopleSoft.
 Near the beginning of each term, you will be contacted by Krista Dziuba from the Office of the Registrar, who will ask you to confirm that this information is correct.
 Please respond to her with any corrections that should be made.

 If you have not been contacted by October 1st and February 1st in each academic term, please contact Krista directly.

 Even though students will have access to their SQCTs for the duration of the course feedback period, instructors will still set aside 15 minutes of class time for students to complete the SQCT on their own devices.
 Research, as well as our own Your Feedback pilot in summer 2016, demonstrates that setting aside class time both reinforces the importance of the SQCT among students and improves response rates.

 If a course has multiple instructors and at least one of those instructors wishes to have students complete the SQCT outside of the regular three-week course feedback period, the Your Feedback Departmental Coordinator should contact Krista Dziuba from the Office of the Registrar.